-She sketched a design, commissioned a dressmaker to tailor the gown for $10,000, and the rest is history.
-Her name has truly become synonymous with weddings.
-Wang has designed wedding dresses for Chelsea Clinton, Alicia Keys, Mariah Carey, Victoria Beckham, Jennifer Lopez, Jennifer Garner, and Hilary Duff amongst many others.
-She has also expanded into couture evening wear, which is often sported by the hollywood crowd, as well as a lower priced bridal line sold at David’s Bridal, a crystal and china collection, and a jewelry line with Kohl’s.
-A former competitive figure skater, Wang also designed skating consumes for Nancy Kerrigan and Michelle Kwan for the Olympics.
-She has built a multimillion dollar lifestyle brand.
+For $10,000, she sketched a design and commissioned a dressmaker to tailor the gown–the beginning of her Wedding Dress Collection.
+Today, Vera Wang’s name is synonymous with weddings.
+She has designed wedding dresses for celebrities like Chelsea Clinton, Alicia Keys, Mariah Carey, Victoria Beckham, and Jennifer Lopez; as well as expanded into other realms such as couture evening wear (often spotted on Hollywood stars), a cheaper bridal line at David’s Bridal, crystal and china collection, jewelry line with Kohl’s, etc. Wang is a former competitive figure skater who has designed skating outfits for Nancy Kerrigan and Michelle Kwan for the Olympic Games.
+She has also built a multimillion-dollar lifestyle brand.

+She is extremely accomplished and successful, to put it lightly.
 In June 2005, she won the CFDA Womenswear Designer of the Year and in 2006 she was awarded the André Leon Talley Lifetime Achievement Award from the Savannah College of Art and Design.
-In other words, she is extremely accomplished and successful.
 Here’s what we can learn from this iconic designer and mogul.

-After leaving figure skating, Wang went to work for Vogue.
-She was promoted to Senior Fashion Editor within her first year and remained in that position for 15 years.
-She went on to Ralph Lauren to work as an accessories design director and learn from his expertise.
+After retiring from figure skating, Wang went to work for Vogue.
+She excelled in her position as Senior Fashion Editor and was promoted within her first year.15 years later, she left Vogue to join Ralph Lauren as an accessories design director where she learned from his expertise.

 “Don’t be afraid to take time to learn,” said Wang.
 “It’s good to work for other people.
 I worked for others for 20 years.
 They paid me to learn.”

 “All those years of skating and dancing have carried over.
 I can’t design anything without thinking of how a woman’s body will look and move when she’s wearing it,” she said.
-She designs for women and she also is now factoring in their lifestyles.
-“Just because you’re from a city ten miles outside of St. Paul,” she told The Wall Street Journal, “it doesn’t mean you don’t read magazines, or the incredible Internet, and what’s going on in the world.
-I never, ever take a client, or women, for granted.”
-This is why she has has partnered with more affordable department stores.
-She knew she had to factor in a different price range and more casual look if she wanted to stay relevant.
+She designs for modern women, taking into consideration their active lifestyles.
+“Just because you’re from a city ten miles outside of St. Paul,” she told The Wall Street Journal, “it doesn’t mean you don’t read magazines or the incredible Internet, and what’s going on in the world.
+I never, ever take a client, or woman, for granted.”
+She has partnered with more affordable department stores to keep herself relevant, as she needs to take into account a different price range and look.

 “Women don’t run around in ball gowns, I’m sorry to say.”

-Wang has been regarded as a hard worker from her very first days at Vogue.
-Hired as a fashion assistant at the legendary magazine, she showed up in a a white YSL shirtdress, platform shoes, and long red nails, according to Vogue.com.
+Wang has always been considered a go-getter, even from her early days at Vogue.
+When she was first hired on as a fashion assistant, she showed up to work looking polished and professional in a white YSL shirtdress, platform shoes, and long red nails–right off the bat impressing her colleagues, according to Vogue.com.
 Fashion editor Polly Mellen told her, “We do a lot of work on our hands and knees here.
 Not in Saint Laurent white crepe de Chine.”
-She ran home and came back to the office in jeans, hair up, and no long nails.
+She ran home, changed into jeans, put her hair up in a bun, and removed her long nails.
 Mellen said later, “And from there on, she showed her colors,” Mellen later recalls.
 “No such thing as too hard; no such thing as tickets to the theater tonight!
 She never stopped.”

-Wang was one of the first designers to embrace celebrity dressing.
+Wang was an early adopter of celebrity dressing.
 “I jumped into celebrity dressing when it was pretty new,” Wang said.
 “There had been a moment of Scaasi with Barbra Streisand and Bob Mackie with Cher, but not in more recent times, so I jumped in with Valentino and Armani, and there was an article in Women’s Wear about how I was dressing Sharon Stone.”
-Stone’s appearance in a white blouse and gorgeous satin purple skirt to the 1998 Oscars put Wang on the map as a couture evening wear designer.
+Stone’s appearance at the 1998 Oscars in a white blouse and purple satin skirt put Wang on the map as a designer of couture evening wear.